ywateba/microservices-at-scale-aws-kubernetes/README.md

 5. `kind` - to try kubernetes in local (optional)

 ### Remote Resources
-1. AWS CodeBuild - build Docker images remotely
+1. AWS CodeBuild & AWS Code Pipeline - build Docker images remotely and push it on AWS ECR
 2. AWS ECR - host Docker images
 3. Kubernetes Environment with AWS EKS
 4. AWS CloudWatch - monitor activity and logs in EKS
 5. GitHub - pull and clone code

+## How to use the project

+Push your code to github and check that that the image was build and pushed to ecr, then deploy it on Kubernetes

 ## How to deploy the project